serenity-is/docs/api/js/corelib/classes/RemoteView.md

 `any`[]

-Array of items to set
+Array of items to set.

 ##### newIdProperty?

-Optional new ID property name, or boolean to reset
+Optional new ID property name.

 `string` | `boolean`